8 Black Innovators In Tech

-Johnson joined another task force in NASA, where she designed the path for the Freedom 7.
+Johnson joined another task force at NASA, where she designed the path for Freedom 7.
 She helped plan the first successful moon landing with her calculations.

 President Obama even awarded Johnson the Presidential Medal of Freedom in 2015, and NASA named a facility after her in 2016: the Katherine G. Johnson Computational Research Facility.

 Mark Dean, an IBM computer engineer and inventor, helped to build the IBM PC in 1981 and built the architecture that connects printers and monitors.
 He currently holds three of IBM’s nine PC patents.

 Dean is the first Black American to become an IBM Fellow.
 He even served as VP of Worldwide Strategy and Operations for IBM Research and CTO for IBM Middle East and Africa.
 Today he is the John Fisher Distinguished Professor at the University of Tennessee.

 Amongst his other successes, he was inducted into the National Inventor Hall of Fame in 1997, and April 25 was officially deemed “Mark Dean Day” in Knox County, Tennessee.